njhale/kubectl-stash/README.md

 # kubectl-stash

-kubectl-stash is a Kubernetes plugin that lets you treat your cluster like a key-value store.
+kubectl-stash is a kubectl plugin that lets you treat your cluster like a key-value store.

 ## Examples